Dutch vs. German: 10 Similarities and Differences

 2. Vocabulary Similarities

 Dutch and German are both West Germanic languages and share several vocabulary similarities due to their historical and geographical proximity.
-These similarities can be observed in everyday words and expressions.
+You can see this in everyday words.

 For instance, the Dutch word huis and the German word Haus have the same meaning, "house," and similar pronunciation.
 Likewise, the Dutch word vriend and its German counterpart Freund are very similar and both mean "friend".